Special thanks to Alaska Railroad for providing our Gold Star tickets as well as the Pursuit for providing us accommodations during our trip.

 Chena Hot Springs

 Located at the hot springs is a lodge perfect for a honeymoon or even a destination wedding.
-Ever imagine getting married in an Ice museum to then be taken away in a horse-drawn carriage?
+Ever imagine getting married in an Ice museum to then being taken away in a horse-drawn carriage?
 Me either!
-The At the Chena Hot Springs Resort you can.
+At the Chena Hot Springs Resort, you can.

 Enjoy your honeymoon with an all-inclusive package at Chena.
-This specially tailored package cost around $500 and includes an overnight for two in the Moose Lodge including unlimited swim passes during your stay, an Aurora Ice Museum tour, 2 PM geothermal renewable energy tour, delicious dinner and breakfast for two in the resort restaurant, a welcome champagne basket, and an exclusive late 1 PM check-out.
+This specially tailored package costs around $500 and includes an overnight for two in the Moose Lodge including unlimited swim passes during your stay, an Aurora Ice Museum tour, a 2 PM geothermal renewable energy tour, and delicious dinner and breakfast for two in the resort restaurant, a welcome champagne basket, and an exclusive late 1 PM check-out.